 Many backpackers choose to challenge themselves amongst the extraordinary landscape of the Valley of Ten Thousand Smokes, a moonscape that is just now starting to show signs of life after the devastating eruption of Novarupta in 1912 covered parts of the valley in up to several hundred feet of pumice and ash.

 Boats can be a popular way to experience Katmai’s wilderness as well.
-The solitude of canoeing or kayaking along swift the Savonoski River or on the still waters of Lake Brooks or Lake Grosvenor allows visitors to meet wilderness on its terms and penetrate the park far away from any road, camp, or town.
+The solitude of canoeing or kayaking along the swift Savonoski River or on the still waters of Lake Brooks or Lake Grosvenor allows visitors to meet wilderness on its terms and penetrate the park far away from any road, camp, or town.

 Visiting Katmai’s wilderness should not be taken lightly.
 Remote, and sometimes dangerous, a trip into the wilderness requires careful planning and preparation.
 Visitors should also follow Leave No Trace principles to minimize any impact on the landscape and ecosystem.

 No special permits are required to stay in the wilderness of Katmai.
-Rangers at Brooks Camp or King Salmon can help plan your trip.
+Rangers at the Brooks Camp or King Salmon Visitor Centers can help plan your trip.
 Wilderness travelers are encouraged to fill out a backcountry trip planner in case of emergency.
 Visit Katmai's backcountry camping and hiking pages for more information.

 Enjoy all Katmai’s Wilderness has to offer